 2.9 magnitude earthquake hit near Gladstone, N.J. today

-The 2.9 magnitude quake was recorded near Gladstone in Somerset County.
-That's roughly 40 mile west of New York City.
-It happened early Friday morning, around 3:50 a.m., and occurred 4.3 miles below ground.
+The 2.9 magnitude quake was recorded early Friday morning near Gladstone in Somerset County.
+That's roughly 40 miles west of New York City.
+It happened around 3:50 a.m., and occurred 4.3 miles below ground.

-Gladstone was hit with another 2.9 quake back on April 27, which caused light shaking but didn't cause any damage.
-It was just one of several aftershocks that have rattled the region since the most powerful earthquake to hit East Coast in 100 years struck on April 5.
+Gladstone was hit with another 2.9 quake back on April 27, which led to light shaking but didn't cause any damage.
+It was just one of several aftershocks that have rattled the region since the most powerful earthquake to hit the East Coast in 100 years struck on April 5.

 April 5 earthquake shook East Coast